Harish-Kushwah/Data-Structures-and-Algorithms-C/readme.md

 19. [Slip 19](https://github.com/Harish-Kushwah/Data-Structures-and-Algorithms-C/tree/slips/src/Practicals/slip19)
 20. [Slip 20](https://github.com/Harish-Kushwah/Data-Structures-and-Algorithms-C/tree/slips/src/Practicals/slip20)

+---
 ## Updated Slips
    This folder contains another updated slips program
 * [New Slips](https://github.com/Harish-Kushwah/Data-Structures-and-Algorithms-C/tree/slips/src/Practicals/NewSlips)

+---
 ## Usage

 1. Click on the link to the slip you want to access.
 2. Inside each slip's directory, you will find the two questions for that slip, along with any necessary resources or instructions.
+---
 ## Contributing

-If you have additional resources or would like to make improvements to the slips, please feel free to contribute to this repository.
-You can fork the repository, make your changes, and then submit a pull request.
+If you have additional resources or would like to make improvements to the slips, please feel free to contribute to this repository.  please follow the guidelines in [CONTRIBUTE.md](https://github.com/Harish-Kushwah/Data-Structures-and-Algorithms-C/blob/slips/contribute.md).

+---

 ## License

 This repository is provided under the [MIT License](/LICENSE).
 Please review the license for more details.

+---

 ## Contact